awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

          -u <local_user> ^
          -p <password>
      ```
-   + To produce delimited\-text output, use the following command:
+   + To produce delimited\-text output, use the following command\.

      For Linux, OS X, or Unix: